 Inside: Keep your pumice stone free from germs and bacteria with these simple tips.
-See how to clean a pumice stone quickly and easily.
+See how to clean a pumice stone quickly and easily and get rid of bad smells!

 To start, you will want to clean away any dead skin in the pumice stone.
 Wet the pumice stone and then use an old toothbrush and dish soap to scrub away the dead skin.
 The toothbrush will help loosen the skin trapped in the holes and the dish soap will help with any body oils that are in the stone.